samcodez1073/Medicinal-Plant-Identification-System/README.md

 │   ├── model.py                   # Model training and fine-tuning script
 │   └── medicinal_plant_model.h5   # Trained Keras model

-🚀 How to Run the App
+🚀 How to Run the App:

-1. Install Dependencies
+1. Install Dependencies:
 pip install streamlit tensorflow pillow numpy
-2. Run the Web App
+2. Run the Web App:
 streamlit run app.py
-3. Upload an Image
+3:.
+Upload an Image
 Upload a plant leaf image (JPG, JPEG, or PNG) and get instant predictions with confidence and medicinal info.

 🧠 Model Training

-Dataset
+Dataset:

 Use a directory structure like: data/
 └── Medicinal plant dataset/